NervanaSystems/ngraph/doc/sphinx/source/graph-basics.rst

 .. graph-basics:

 #############
-nGraph Basics
+Graph Basics
 #############

-This section explains some of the primary concepts used in the nGraph library.
+This section explains some of the primary concepts used in the nGraph Library.
 Some new ideas regarding our unique departure from the first generation of deep learning software design are also introduced.